kuriakariuki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 11-binary_to_decimal converts a number from base 2 to base 10.
 File 12-combinations prints all possible combinations of two letters, except oo.
 File 13-print_float prints a number with two decimal places.
+File 100-decimal_to_hexadecimal converts a number from base 10 to base 16.